 - Make sure to fully dry all areas after showering.

 - Do not share personal items with others, including towels and undergarments.

 - Treat athlete’s foot to prevent spread to the groin.

-- Put on your underwear before your socks to prevent the spread from feet to groin.
+- Put on your socks before your underwear to prevent the spread from feet to the groin.

 - Use an antifungal powder.

 Ringworm of the scalp (tinea capitis) is a fungal infection of the scalp.
 It is more common in children and is usually spread from an infected pet, a child who has ringworm, or from the environment (such as surfaces).
 Ringworm of the scalp typically looks like scaly, itchy, red, circular bald spots.
 The bald spots can spread and grow in size if the infection is left untreated.

 What are the symptoms of ringworm of the scalp?